-Training Room Design Layout: How To Successfully Setup A Room For Training
+Training Room Design Layout: How To Successfully Setup A Room For Adult Learning

 At my elementary school, every single room looked exactly the same: The teacher’s desk was centered in front of a blackboard that covered an entire wall.
 There were five vertical rows of wooden wrap- around school desks facing the blackboard.
 Each row consisted of six desks.
 Every single room- for every single grade – except for Ms. Stevens’ fifth-grade class.